Welcome to Pills4cure

 GLP1R has two parts: an extracellular domain (ECD) that binds the C-terminal helix of GLP-1 and a transmembrane domain (TMD) that binds the N-terminal region of GLP-1.
 A centre of polar residues in the TMD domain controls the biased signalling of the receptor.
 The transmembrane helix boundaries and the outside of cells cause biased agonism.

-GLP-1 receptor inhibitors, sometimes known as Glucagon-Like Peptide-1 receptor agonists, imitate the effects of natural GLP-1.
+GLP-1 Receptor Agonists (RA), sometimes known as Glucagon-Like Peptide-1 receptor agonists, imitate the effects of natural GLP-1.
 They connect to GLP-1 receptors on pancreatic beta cells, increasing insulin release while decreasing glucagon release.
 This leads to better glycemic control, a lower appetite, and higher sensations of fullness.

 Molecular mechanisms:

-Glucagon-like peptide-1 receptor inhibitors interact with pancreatic beta cells’ GLP-1 receptors, boosting insulin release while blocking glucagon release.
+Glucagon-like peptide-1 receptor agonists interact with pancreatic beta cells’ GLP-1 receptors, boosting insulin release while blocking glucagon release.
 This causes a drop in blood glucose levels.
-Furthermore, GLP-1 receptor inhibitors delay stomach emptying, lowering peak blood glucose levels after meals.
+Furthermore, GLP-1 receptor agonists delay stomach emptying, lowering peak blood glucose levels after meals.

-At the molecular level, GLP-1 receptor inhibitors activate the glucagon-like peptide-1, initiating a signalling cascade that:
+At the molecular level, GLP-1 receptor agonists activate the glucagon-like peptide-1, initiating a signalling cascade that:

-Increases insulin secretion: glucagon-like peptide-1 receptor inhibitors promote insulin release from pancreatic beta cells, lowering blood glucose levels.
+Increases insulin secretion: glucagon-like peptide-1 receptor agonists promote insulin release from pancreatic beta cells, lowering blood glucose levels.

 Inhibits glucagon secretion: GLP-1 receptor agonists reduce glucagon release, which boosts blood glucose levels.